Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

    - How to adapt the pattern for different problem types

 4. **Practice Problems**
-   We'll solve a variety of problems that use the two pointer technique:
+   We'll solve a variety of problems that use the two-pointer technique:
    Each problem will reinforce the pattern while introducing new twists and considerations.

 ### Why This Approach Works